 Allow nothing or no one to penetrate your wall.
 Your patience is your protection.

-Question: What picks at your patience the most?
+Tell me what you think: What picks at your patience the most?
 To leave a comment, just click here.